Jobs Career Advice Post Job

 "In one project, marketing and IT teams had different priorities.
 I organised a meeting to openly discuss their needs and helped them find a compromise by aligning priorities with the overall business goals."

-Questions on Business & Industry Knowledge
+Business Analyst Questions and Answers on Market & Industry Knowledge

 21. How do you stay updated on industry trends and changes?